 Have you ever wondered how we can tell someone to shut up in Japanese?
-Perhaps you have heard in an anime someone say urusai or damare.
-In this article, we will see the meaning of urusai, damare (or some variation like damatte) and their main differences, as well as other alternatives to tell someone to shut up in Japanese.
+Maybe you've heard in some anime someone say urusai or damare.
+In this article, we'll look at the meaning of urusai, damare (or some variation like damatte) and their main differences, as well as other alternatives to tell someone to shut up in Japanese.

-This article is important because Japanese students need to understand that there is not just one word to shut up, but several variations of some verbs and adjectives that express the desire and anger at the noise or talk that is happening.
+This article is important because students of Japanese need to understand that there is not just one word to say to shut up, but several variations of some verbs and adjectives that express the desire and anger of the noise or chatter that is happening.

 What does Damare or Damatte really mean?